-Last time, I presented the use of the make_list() KQL aggregation function to implement a correlation.
-It corresponds to the use of an explicit state machine for correlation in traditional SIEMs using "Active Lists" or "reference sets".
-The Azure Sentinel version avoids the state machine and is, therefore, much simpler to build and maintain.
+Last time, I presented the make_list() KQL aggregation function to implement a correlation.
+It corresponds to the use of an explicit state machine for correlation in traditional SIEMs using "Active Lists" or "reference sets."
+Therefore, the Azure Sentinel version avoids the state machine and is much simpler to build and maintain.

 In this post, I will describe implicit correlation rules and implementing them using the KQL operator join.

 This post of part of a series of blog posts on writing rules in Azure Sentinel: